The 3rd Infantry Division Modernizes Minds, Tactics, Informs Future Doctrine

-U.S. Army human resources and medical specialists and officers assigned to Headquarters and Headquarters Battalion, 3rd Infantry Division, participate in Warfighter 22-1 in the reserve command post on Fort Stewart, Georgia, Oct.
-4, 2021.
+For several years now, the U.S. Department of Defense’s doctrine, including U.S. Army Operations Field Manual 3-0, has provided guidance on how units train and prepare for sustained, large-scale combat operations as part of a joint force and against a contender with similar technological and strategic capabilities.
+With an evolving understanding of future potential threats, particularly with a shift from counterinsurgency to the prospect of chaotic, intense and violent great power conflict, U.S. forces prepare for a battlefield where they are not necessarily assured dominance.
+This is a battlefield that encompasses a broad range of domains in which to contend as well, including land, sea, air, space, and cyberspace, that each present ever more dynamic and complex problems.

+Currently, the Army’s 3rd Infantry Division is upgrading with the most modern and lethal ground and rotary wing combat equipment available in the world today.
+The division is on a glide path to owning the Army’s most modern aviation and armored brigades by the summer of 2023, making their forces more connected and lethal than ever before.
+The 3rd ID prioritizes this effort as the nation’s competitors aspire to modernize their own weapons, equipment and data systems to a greater, deadlier degree.

+However, weapons and vehicles are only some elements of the endeavor and the division’s senior leaders chose to exploit their role in the V Corps’ certifying Warfighter Exercise 22-1 to develop new processes, integrate new techniques of warfighting, and begin solving future warfighting challenges in the present.
 The WFX occurred across an extensive network of computers in a simulation integrated around the world, for V Corps and U.S. Army Europe and Africa across the Atlantic Ocean, and their supporting units in multiple states across the U.S. For the 3rd ID and its subordinate staffs and commands, the event played out at the Mission Command Training site near Fort Stewart.
+It began on Sept.
+27 and concluded on Oct.
+5.

+As a subordinate unit to the Army’s newest corps headquarters in the exercise, the event stressed the integration and reporting of all warfighting functions in a simulation designed to generate tough decisions and catastrophic consequences against a live, free-thinking adversary.
+The Minnesota National Guard’s 34th Infantry Division also served laterally to 3rd ID as a subordinate unit to V Corps.

+“I think both V Corps and 34th ID learned what great teammates the Marne Division is during the exercise, said Col. Ryan E. McCormack, the 3rd ID chief of staff.
+“From day one, Maj.
+Gen. Costanza stressed the importance of the Marne Division being ‘all in’ on this exercise and highlighting the fact that we are a part of V Corps, a member of a team.”

 |Date Taken: